-You have four options for setting a PIN for a card, either as part of the card-activation procedure or to reset a PIN:
+For other use cases you have these options for setting a PIN for a card, either as part of the card-activation procedure or to reset a PIN.

 - Galileo IVR (automated phone system) — The cardholder calls a number that is on a sticker on the new card and inputs the card and PIN information using the phone keypad.
 You do not need to be PCI compliant to use this method.
 Contact Galileo for implementation instructions.